Imago

 After Dallas shipped off Micah Parsons to the Green Bay Packers last season, his own fanbase labeled Jones the “worst GM in NFL history.”
 This April, NFL executives have also gone on record, blasting Jones for falling short on his offseason promise.

-As an owner, Jerry Jones is the mastermind who turned the Dallas Cowboys into the most expensive sports franchise in the world.
+As an owner, Jerry Jones successfully turned the Dallas Cowboys into the world’s most expensive sports franchise.
 Jones, the general manager, isn’t bad either.
 But he’s something more specific and more frustrating: a great talent evaluator with a pattern he cannot override when the draft board goes live.

 The 2026 free agency haul proved he can act on past lessons.
 He fixed the defensive line and changed the scheme.
 What he’s yet to prove in 30 years is that he can override his instincts and draft players he actually needs.